 The Canadian Center is currently hosted by the Faculty of Arts and Sciences and the Center for International Studies and Research (CERIUM) of the Université de Montréal (UdeM).
 The launch officially took place on October 8 & 9 in 2015, during the first international conference organized by the Center ("Canada-Quebec-Caribbean: Trans-American connexions").

-Discover in 180 seconds the thesis of Astrid Novat, coordinator of the Canada center (2020-2023), PhD student at the Université de Bourgogne (ED 592)
+Discover the thesis in 180 seconds of Julie AGU, coordinator of the Canada center (2023-2026), PhD student at the Université Aix-Marseille (ED 354)